- How do I make a hire enquiry?

 What technical support do I get?

 We provide a technician to help advise your technicians during your get-in as part of the standard hire (usually up to around 8 hours support is included).
+They are there to supervise your get-in, source Cockpit equipment and help problem-solve.
 If you don't have any of your own crew then we can provide excellent technicians at a rate of £20/hour.

 Full information about our technical facilities can be found at www.thecockpit.org.uk/tech